Individual Disability Insurance

 The issue amount does not change after the policy is issued.
 As future earnings fluctuate, coverage may go up but it will not go down, at least before age 65.
 Over the course of a worker's career, increases to the benefit amount are ratcheted up.

-(2) The acquisition of group insurance after individual insurance is issued may result in greater than 100% income replacement, because group and individual coverages generally don't integrate with one another, and group insurance does not ask about other coverages at the time of enrollment (whereas individual does).
+(2) The acquisition of group insurance after individual insurance is issued may result in greater than 100% income replacement, because group and individual coverages generally don't integrate with one another, and group insurance does not ask about other coverages in order to qualify for coverage (whereas individual does).

-(3) If (and only if) the policy is of the "true" own occupation sort, it is possible for benefits plus work earnings from a different occupation while disabled from one's own occupation to equal or exceed 100%.
-Since true own occupation does not penalize a person for moonlighting, any work earnings will supplement benefits.
+(3) If the policy is of the "true" own occupation sort, it is possible to collect full benefits regardless of any earnings from a different occupation.
+The combined total can equal or exceed 100%.

-(4) 100% may be possible right out of the gate by including certain riders designed to achieve this, such as catastrophic riders, group supplement riders, and retirement contribution riders.
+(4) 100% may be possible right out of the gate by including certain riders, such as

 Replace 401(k) or other retirement contributions so that you keep saving during a period of disability.